-Our Compensation Committee strives to align the interests of our executive officers and stockholders through a simple and transparent executive compensation program that we established in 2015.
+Our Compensation Committee strives to align the interests of our executive officers and stockholders through a simple and transparent executive compensation program.
 We offer our executive officers a combination of fixed and performance-based compensation, with a significant portion of such compensation taking the form of cash and equity bonuses when the Company's financial and strategic goals are achieved.
 We believe that this compensation philosophy strikes the balance of fostering the creation of long-term value for our stockholders, incentivizing and retaining our talented executive team and promoting prudent risk management.